Written & Directed by: Tony Le-Nguyen

 Living and working in Sydney for four months was the most challenging thing I’ve done for a long time.
 Apart from being in a new community, I had to attend two funerals, one of which was my mother.
 The other challenge was to compete with the Commonwealth Games, Bill Clinton’s sex life and Pauline Hanson during a federal election for media attention.

 Despite two unfortunate incidents during the time of the project, the outcome was quite outstanding.
-The project gave 20 young Vietnamese-Australian and myself the opportunity to work learn and share ideas with professional artist like John Baylis, and Tori De Mestre.
+The project allowed 20 young Vietnamese-Australians and myself to work learn and share ideas with professional artists like John Baylis, and Tori De Mestre.
 It also allowed me to employ a young emerging musician/composer Jenny Ly.
-This was a great opportunity for both of us to explore and experiment with different working methods and different form of music expression.
+This was a great opportunity for both of us to explore and experiment with different working methods and different forms of musical expression.

-As a show, Chay Vong Vong was not afraid address many issue such as domestic violence and generation conflict, which is very much taboo within the Vietnamese community.
+As a show, Chay Vong Vong was not afraid to address many issues such as domestic violence and generation conflict, which is very much taboo within the Vietnamese community.
 It has generated discussions and debate within the Vietnamese community, especially in the Vietnamese Media.

 Chay Vong Vong was performed over 8 nights to over 600 audience members.
-The majority of the audiences are from the local Vietnamese community.
+The majority of the audience is from the local Vietnamese community.
 For many people, this was their first contemporary theatrical experience.

 Two organisations that gave me the most support for this project, were Urban Theatre Projects and the Vietnamese Community Association in NSW.
-Without their support this project would not possible.
+Without their support, this project would not be possible.

-An assessment of the project’s successes and failure.
+An assessment of the project’s successes and failures.

 A meeting to evaluate the Chay Vong Vong project was held Wednesday 7 October at the Vietnamese Community in Australia Association office in Bankstown.
 In attendance were: Harley Stumm (chair), Tony Le Nguyen (director), John Baylis (associate director), Jenny Ly (music director), Michael Tabrett (musician), Sean O’Brien (observer), and the following participants: Jessica Tran, Anique Vo, Khoa Do, Hong Nguyen, Thuy Trang Tran, Rosie Chan, Do Trong Tien, Le Chau Quy, Bao Khanh, Thi Lan Nguyen, Emily Nguyen Thao Tran and Catherine Le.

 Participants absent were: Le Phu Cuong, Sarah Vongmany, Duc Dep Trai, Quoc Vinh Le, Sally Hoang, Bich Tran, Phuong Tran and Trang Thi Tran.
-Musicians absent: Soai Nguyen, Hao Duong.
+Musicians absent: Soai Nguyen and Hao Duong.
 Tori de Mestre was overseas.

 The meeting was loosely structured around the following topics.